Best Known For

 Answer questions and see how you rank against other players.Play Now

-In 1977, Twiggy married actor Michael Witney and the couple had one daughter, Carly.
-Witney had a heart attack and died in 1983.
-She married her second husband, Leigh Lawson in 1984.
-She is an advocate of animal welfare and is also recognized for her support of breast cancer research groups.
+In 1977, Twiggy married actor Michael Witney.
+The couple had one daughter, Carly, before Witney's death in 1983.
+She married her second husband, actor Leigh Lawson, in 1988.
+Twiggy is an advocate of animal welfare and is recognized for her support of breast cancer research groups.

 profile name: Twiggy profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Your Friends' Connections

 Included In These Groups

 In entertainment, where the line between fiction and reality is often blurry, names are a crucial part of a celebrity's image.
 Stage names are often chosen to make an actor or musician's name easier to pronounce or remember, or simply to make it sounds more attractive.
 Here are famous celebrities who have changed their names.